kloktech/fortune-poems/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Deployment

+### Production
+Used `ng add angular-cli-ghpages` to add function to publish to github pages, branch ghpages and run `ng deploy --cname fortune-poems.bwnc.org` to deploy to github page

+Make sure to enable "Enforce HTTPS" for better security.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.